JulianaZani/codeinstituteproject5/README.md

 # CYCLEFIX ACADEMY - Bicycle Mechanics Courses E-commerce

+I’ve been thinking about this project since the very beginning of my course.
+In fact, the favicon I chose—a blue bicycle—is the same one I used in my very first project.
+From the start, I’ve been preparing to create a website to host the bicycle mechanic course my husband has been developing.
+This website will be my gift to him.

 ---